Foolproof Payroll Checklist

 Before finalising your payroll run you should undertake a review of the data, including the draft pay slips, to ensure that everything looks correct.
 Unless this is your very first payroll run, you will already have a good idea of how most things should look and a good starting point is checking any unexpected variances from the previous payroll run.
 It is likely that these are driven by your earlier inputs, but mistakes can happen and anything significant should be investigated until you are satisfied everything is correct.
 If you have a process for sign-off by a company director or head of finance, this should be part of your final review.

 Step 6.
-Prepare and schedule payments:
+Prepare and schedule employer payments:

 Depending on your payment processing method, whether through an integrated payment provider, BACS, or simply using online banking, set up all the necessary payments and, ideally, have someone else perform a final check for you.
 If you require someone else to authorise the payment, ensure this is done at this stage.